Local Government Restructure Planning & Process

 - For municipal restructure, the electorate should be well-informed on the implications of change before making a decision

-The B.C. government has the authority to establish and change local government structures (for example, improvement district to municipality) on advice from the minister of the Ministry of Municipal Affairs and Housing based in part on the following principles:
+The B.C. government has the authority to establish and change local government structures (for example, improvement district to municipality) on advice from the minister responsible for local governments based in part on the following principles:

 - Involvement in a restructuring process when, in general, invited to do so